Jan-Novak00/Enrollments1/Notes/03-Practical.md

         - Sign up a student to a mailing list to get informed about being signed up for a course
         - Add a new course to the student's list of courses
         - Raise the number of student's potential credits for a semester by a specific amount
-        - check, if student can cancel enrolment (e.g. passed the date to which studnet can cancel enrolment by its own)
+        - check, if student can cancel enrollment (e.g. passed the date to which studnet can cancel enrollment by its own)
-        - allow to set cancel enrolment conditions for students (by study department officer)
+        - allow to set cancel enrollment conditions for students (by study department officer)
         - allow student to see cancel enrolement conditions
         - validate condition input (dates, numeric ranges, course refs)
         - evaluate whether a student satisfies a single condition
         - combine multiple conditions
         - enforce conditions on enrollment
+        - enforce data privacy (only authorized users see student details)
     3. *Persistance*
         - Use SSO to allow students to log in
         - Only allow authenticated students to enroll in courses